sllynn/xarray-netcdf-benchmarking/README.md

 - `output_dir` - Directory where mock files will be saved (required)
 - `--num-files` - Number of mock files to generate (default: 100)
 - `--num-members` - Number of ensemble members per file (default: 50)
+- `--engine` - Engine to use for writing ('netcdf4' or 'h5netcdf', default: 'netcdf4')
+  - Use `--engine h5netcdf` for better Databricks compatibility

 **Features:**
 - Preserves all metadata and attributes from the original file